Edefia/shabo/README.md

 Does this also meet your expectations?  ________

 Lastly i am going to send you a link from my amazon s3 bucket for you to view how far the project has gotten to.

+NAMING OF THE FILES.
+1. Register as a member page file is named as register in short for the html